MicrosoftDocs/entra-docs/docs/identity/authentication/concept-mandatory-multifactor-authentication.md

 **Question**: What if I don’t receive an email about enabling MFA before it was enforced, and then I get locked-out.
 How should I resolve it?

-**Answer**: Users should not be locked out, but they may get a message that prompts them to enable MFA with the MFA wizard.
+**Answer**: Users should not be locked out, but they may get a message that prompts them to enable MFA once enforcement for their tenant has started.
 If the user is locked-out, there may be other issues.
 For more information, see [Account has been locked](https://support.microsoft.com/en-us/account-billing/account-has-been-locked-805e8b0d-4141-29b2-7b65-df6ff6c9ce27).

 ## Next steps